-- (d) Use of estimates: The preparation of financial statements requires the Group to make estimates and assumptions that affect items reported in the consolidated and parent company balance sheets and consolidated statement of comprehensive income and the disclosure of contingent assets and liabilities at the date of the financial statements.
-Although these estimates are based on the Directors' best knowledge of current facts, circumstances and, to some extent, future events and actions, the Group's actual results may ultimately differ from those estimates, possibly significantly.
-The most significant estimate relates to the valuation of unquoted investments (see note 18(h)). - (e) Revenue: Dividends and other such revenue distributions from investments are credited to the revenue column of the consolidated statement of comprehensive income on the day in which they are quoted ex-dividend.
+- (c) Use of estimates: The preparation of financial statements requires the Company to make estimates and assumptions that affect items reported in the company balance sheet and statement of comprehensive income and the disclosure of contingent assets and liabilities at the date of the financial statements.
+Although these estimates are based on the Directors' best knowledge of current facts, circumstances and, to some extent, future events and actions, the Company's actual results may ultimately differ from those estimates, possibly significantly.
+The most significant estimate relates to the valuation of unquoted investments (see note 17(h)). - (d) Revenue: Dividends and other such revenue distributions from investments are credited to the revenue column of the statement of comprehensive income on the day in which they are quoted ex-dividend.
 Where the Company has elected to receive its dividends in the form of additional shares rather than in cash and the amount of the cash dividend is recognised as income, any excess in the value of the shares received over the amount recognised is credited to the capital reserve.
 Deemed revenue from offshore funds is credited to the revenue account.
-Interest on fixed interest securities and deposits is accounted for on an accruals basis. - (f) Expenses: Expenses are accounted for on an accruals basis.
-Management fees, administration and other expenses, with the exception of transaction charges, are charged to the revenue column of the consolidated statement of comprehensive income.
-Performance fees and transaction charges are charged to the capital column of the consolidated statement of comprehensive income. - (g) Investments held at fair value: Purchases and sales of investments are recognised and derecognised on the trade date where a purchase or sale is under a contract whose terms require delivery within the timeframe established by the market concerned, and are initially measured at fair value.
+Interest on fixed interest securities and deposits is accounted for on an accruals basis. - (e) Expenses: Expenses are accounted for on an accruals basis. - (1) Administration and other expenses, with the exception of transaction charges, are charged to the revenue column of the statement of comprehensive income. - (2) With effect from 1st July 2022, direct management fees are recognised as a capital item in the statement of comprehensive income.
+Previously management fees were charged to the revenue column (see note 3). - (f) Investments held at fair value: Purchases and sales of investments are recognised and derecognised on the trade date where a purchase or sale is under a contract whose terms require delivery within the timeframe established by the market concerned, and are initially measured at fair value.